Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 ![Index Page](readme-docs/index.webp)
 </details>

 The index page acts as a simple menu for the games available on the website.
-It contains a grid of images linking to the game pages, with their respective titles underneath.
+A heading invites the user to select the game they would like to play from the selection below which contains a grid of images linking to the game pages, with their respective titles underneath.

 ## Slap-a-Rabbit
 <details>